RkDinhChien/ITJOB/README.md

-# LangBuddy - Language Learning Community Platform
+# ITJOB - Language Learning Community Platform

 A web-based platform for language learners to connect, practice, and improve their language skills through real conversations and interactive tools.